This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 Why Do I Need These Documents?

-• Active and compliance status in Hong Kong
+• The company’s current operational and compliance status under Hong Kong law.

 Need the Above Documents for Your Hong Kong Company?
 3E Accounting Can Help!